Taylor-Zent House

 The Taylor-Zent House, also known as Hart Funeral Home, is a historic home located at 715 Jefferson Street in Huntington, Indiana, USA.
-The house is an excellent example of the Romanesque Revival style of architecture.
-It was built in 1896-98 for Enos T. Taylor, a self-made businessman and banker.
+The house is an example of the Romanesque Revival style of architecture.
+It was built in 1896–98 for Enos T. Taylor, a self-made businessman and banker.

 It was listed on the National Register of Historic Places in 1982.
 It is located in the North Jefferson Street Historic District.